 My family eats ozoni or zoni for breakfast on New Year’s Day.
 Ozoni is a soup filled with mochi or gooey pounded rice cake.
-Last year, I made it with a chicken stock, sliced chicken breast, carrots, kamaboco (fish cake), daikon radish, mushrooms and mochi.
+Last year, I made it with chicken stock, sliced chicken breast, carrots, kamaboco (fish cake), daikon radish, mushrooms, and mochi.

 Kamaboco (fish cake): It’s a bright pink and white fish cake that I used to love as a kid.
 It’s shaped in a half-moon, symbolic of the rising sun.

-Gobo (braised burdock root): Means best wishes for a good harvest.
+Gobo (braised burdock root): This symbolizes best wishes for a good harvest.

 Tazukuri (dried sardines): These fish were once used to fertilize rice fields so they are also symbolic of a good harvest.

-Kobumaki (kelp rolls): Kelp has the meaning of happiness in Japanese so it’s prepared on festive occasions.
+Kobumaki (kelp rolls): Kelp means happiness in Japanese so these are prepared on festive occasions.

-Ise-Ebi ( spiny lobster): Because the lobster’s back is curled like that of an old person, eat lobster for a long life.
+Ise-Ebi ( spiny lobster): Because the lobster’s back is curled like that of an old person, one eats lobster for a long life.